 16.2 [INT] Conclusions and lessons learned

-Overall, the project was able to reach its main purposes.
-Overall, project reached its UNDP annual delivery target for the reporting period; and its activities are on track as well.
+Overall, the project reached its main purposes.
+Project reached its UNDP annual delivery target for the reporting period; and its activities are on track as well.

 A few learnt lessons were identified throughout the course of action: